 St. Vincent de Paul Georgia

-If you are facing a crisis in your life, St. Vincent de Paul is a faith-based Catholic outreach to the community.
-In addition, this organization is open to people of all faiths and backgrounds, who need assistance.
-They are committed to providing social services, resources and financial assistance for the needy.
+If you face a crisis in your life, St. Vincent de Paul is a faith-based Catholic outreach to the community.
+Also, this organization is open to people of all faiths and backgrounds who need assistance.
+They are committed to providing social services, resources, and financial assistance for the needy.
 Volunteers work with the community to provide financial and social aid to low-income and homeless families.

 Thrift Stores – St Vincent de Paul Ga location has 12 local thrift stores where the community can shop purchase clothes, future household items, toys, books at reasonable prices.

-Food Pantry – The food pantry is the heart of many charity organization.
-Struggling member know they can receive free groceries to supplement the income.
-Family Support Centers sponsors the food pantry gives clients access to fresh meat, canned food, and other items
+Food Pantry – The food pantry is the heart of many charity organizations.
+Struggling members know they can receive free groceries to supplement the income.
+Family Support Centers sponsors the food pantry gives clients access to fresh meat, canned food, and other items.

 Benefits Screening – St. Vincent de Paul works with government-sponsored programs.
 They screen those seeking help from 15 supplemental government benefits programs like Medicaid, SNAP, TANF, WIC, etc. Once screened and approved, they can receive these government benefits. (more)